Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

-According to an article written by an able seaman on board at the time Tarifa had previously made some trips to East Africa, Mauritius, Reunion Tamatave (Madagaskar), Mombasa, Tanga, Dar es Salaam, Beira, Lourenco Marques, then to Australia where she took on board a cargo for Suez (mostly food stuffs), departing Melbourne on Jan.
+According to an article written by an able seaman on board at the time, Tarifa had previously made voyages to East Africa, Mauritius, Reunion, Tamatave (Madagaskar), Mombasa, Tanga, Dar es Salaam, Beira, Lourenco Marques, then to Australia where she took on board a cargo for Suez (mostly food stuffs), departing Melbourne on Jan.
 2-1944.
-Later she went to El-Quseir for a cargo of phosphate for Australia, but stopped by Suez to pick up the soldiers, pilots and Navy personnel who were going home to Australia and New Zealand.
+He says she later headed to El-Quseir (Kosseir) to load a cargo of phosphate for Australia, but stopped by Suez to pick up the soldiers, pilots and Navy personnel who were going home to Australia and New Zealand (compare these voyages with the information found on Page 4).
 They were to live on deck on this voyage.
 Tarifa then continued to Aden for bunkers before heading east in a convoy, but left the convoy near Ras al Hadd.
 The able seaman says they were hit by 2 torpedoes, 1 between No. 2 and 3 hatch, the other on the poop; she sank in 10 minutes.
-Only those who were on the afterdeck were forced to jump overboard, the rest were able to get in the 5 boats and some rafts.
-1 of the casualties had been crushed between a lifeboat and a raft on the poopdeck, another died in his cabin (the 2nd mate stated at the subsequent inquiry that the torpedo struck right below Gunner Olander's cabin, where he was sitting reading at the time).
+Only those who were on the after deck were forced to jump overboard, the rest were able to get in the 5 boats and some rafts.
+1 of the casualties had been crushed between a lifeboat and a raft on the poop deck, another died in his cabin (the 2nd mate stated at the subsequent inquiry that the torpedo struck right below Gunner Olander's cabin, where he was sitting reading at the time).
 After a week's sailing they were picked up and taken to Aden, where the soldiers were placed in a camp, while the crew were given hotel rooms.

 The maritime inquiry was held in Liverpool on Apr.
 25-1944 with the 1st and 2nd mates, the 4th engineer and the steward attending.
-All the witnesses had travelled from Aden to Port Said on board Tricolor, continuing to the U.K. on board the British Mahanada, while the captain travelled from Aden to Australia.
+All the witnesses had travelled from Aden to Port Said with Tricolor (according to Tricolor's Voyage Record for this period; she left Aden on March 24 and arrived Port Said March 29), continuing to the U.K. with the British Mahanada (this ship is listed in Convoy MKF 30, which left Port Said on Apr.
+8 and arrived Liverpool Apr.
+21), while the captain travelled from Aden to Australia.

 Crew List: